Consent to Let: Can I Let My House Without Telling My Lender?

 - The landlord must provide a detailed description of the property’s condition.
 As well as any maintenance or repair work that needs to be done.

 What happens if I Don’t Get Consent to Let?

 Being a landlord also comes with legal responsibilities such as landlord’s building insurance (read more on this topic, here).
-If something were to go wrong, whether water damage or fire damage, the insurer may refuse to pay out and you could have to pay for damages yourself.
+If something were to go wrong, whether water damage or fire damage, the insurer may refuse to pay out.
+Therefore you might have to pay for damages yourself.

 Can I Live in My Buy-to-Let Property?

 If you’re financing a property with a buy-to-let mortgage, you may wonder if you can live in the property.
 Unfortunately doing so would be a breach of your mortgage terms!
 Also akin to renting a house that has a residential lease.
 Not to mention, you may have to immediately repay the entire loan amount to your lender.

 If your rental property isn’t financed by a buy-to-let mortgage, you are allowed to move into such properties.
 As long as this doesn’t breach any tenant agreements.
 With a residential mortgage, it’s possible to request that you rent out your home to tenants.
 Although it’s not possible to gain permission to live in a property for which you have a buy-to-let mortgage.

 If you are caught living in a buy-to-let property and can provide an understandable reason for doing so, a lender may simply ask you to change your mortgage from a buy-to-let mortgage to a residential mortgage.
 But there’s still the risk they will request the mortgage be paid in full immediately.